-Blasé Urbanite – in a highly congested urban area with lots of traffic, activities,
+Blasé Urbanite – in a highly congested urban area with lots of traffic, activities, noise

 Bureaucracy – it is an organizational model based in rational thought seeking to accomplish tasks in a specialized and efficient manner (large businesses, governments, schools, etc.)

-Civil religion- a quasi-religious loyalty binding individuals in a basically secular society (ex. patriotism, socialism or any social or political movement or constitution that people have strong feelings towards, and creates a sense of solidarity)
+Civil Religion - a quasi-religious loyalty binding individuals in a basically secular society (ex. patriotism, socialism or any social or political movement or constitution that people have strong feelings towards, and creates a sense of solidarity)

-Class system- a system of social stratification based on individual achievement (stratification system supposedly based on individual merit, but often includes some structure of inequality like inheritance, sexism, racism, ethnocentrism)
+Class system - a system of social stratification based on individual achievement (stratification system supposedly based on individual merit, but often includes some structure of inequality like inheritance, sexism, racism, ethnocentrism)

-Cognitive Dissonance – the psychological
+Cognitive Dissonance – the psychological anxiety

-or otherwise incompatible attitudes, information or behavior.
+incompatible attitudes, information or behavior.
 Humans tend to adjust their attitudes (frame

 of reference/perspective) before they change their behavior.
 One may like a person because they are

-beliefs.
-It's hard to humans to be
+and beliefs.
+It's hard for humans to be

 consistent and comfortable with all the decisions one makes in life; so we